 In many contexts criminality is not a malicious attempt to subvert law and order, but arises because legitimate opportunities do not exist or the way business operates generally is not in line with the law.
 This is particularly the case where the line between the formal and informal economy is not clear cut.
 Andreas (2004) and Pugh, Cooper and Goodhand (2004) have all warned against a firm distinction between legal and illegal and call instead for a deeper and more complex understanding.
+This discussion is drawn out in more detail elsewhere in this volume (see introduction, also Hall 2013; Hudson 2014).

 Greed may be a key driver, but that is not so different from early state formation.
 Fukuyama (2016: 25) highlights that ‘at one stage in human history all governments could be described as patrimonial, limited access or extractive’.
 However, they have evolved towards legitimate, accountable and democratic institutions.
-Writing about mafia-type organisations, Skaperdas (2001) points out that they are ‘more similar in their structure and economic impact to pre-modern forms of predatory states’.
-This suggests that they could evolve in a similar way.
+Writing about mafia-type organisations, Skaperdas (2001: 164) points out that they are ‘more similar in their structure and economic impact to pre-modern forms of predatory states’.
+This suggests that they could evolve in a similar way to states, becoming legitimate economic actors.

 There are of course risks in boosting the legitimacy of criminal groups, as it may entrench traditional structures, such as patronage networks, and without inbuilt accountability mechanisms, they may be open to manipulation by the powerful.
 However, many formally recognised states are not immune to this either.
 In their examination of Somalian piracy, Shortland and Varese (2015: 2,15) outline the role of criminal groups in providing ‘protection against extortion, protection against theft and police harassment, protection in relation to informally obtained credit and the retrieval of loans, and the settlement of a variety of social disputes’, which establishes ‘a general framework of legal and extra-legal governance that puts gangs, mafias, insurgencies and states on the same continuum’.
+This framework disregards systems of accountability that have been developed over time to keep the state in check.

-While this may not be the most palatable governance system, Easton (1965: 21) considers a political system ‘those institutions through which values are authoritatively allocated for a society’.
-If these groups are seen as legitimate and thus empowered by communities in which they are based to govern, what right does the international community have to challenge it?
+While this may not be the most palatable governance system, Easton (1965: 21) considers a political system to be ‘those institutions through which values are authoritatively allocated for a society’.
+If these groups are seen as legitimate and thus empowered to govern by communities in which they are based, is there a basis to challenge it?

 This question is particularly pertinent when the activities that groups engage in are legal.
-If their activities were legal the debate would be completely different, and yet in many countries debates are raging to make a number of drugs from cannabis to cocaine legal, or at least decriminalised.
+A 2015 report by Transcrime established that many organised crime groups in Europe are diversifying their portfolio to include legitimate businesses in order to minimize risk.
+However, commodities that are considered illicit are defined as such by powerful states.
+Hobbs and Antonopoulos (2013: 27) have outlined how the US in particular has played a key role in establishing the context of organised crime and using it to ‘stereotype both heroes and villains’.
+Similarly, the US government was the driver behind the criminalisation of drugs, initiating the various international drug-related treaties that opened the space for the large profits that encouraged organised criminal involvement in trafficking.
+However, in many countries debates are now raging to make a number of drugs from cannabis to cocaine legal, or at least decriminalised.